ManojVattikuti/RootWorkSample/README.md

 ## License

-This project is licensed under Root
+This project is licensed under Root Insurance